MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 1. Set the dimensions.

-   Select the **Set All Dimensions** action to assign dimensions for all companies.
+   Select the **Set All Dimensions** action to assign default dimensions for all companies.
 Then select the two segments from Dynamics GP that want to use as the global dimensions in Business Central.
 The remaining segments are automatically set up as shortcut dimensions.
 [Learn more about dimensions in Business Central](/dynamics365/business-central/finance-dimensions).

+   If you're migrating several companies that they all have the same segments.
+If they differ it will fill in only the companies that the selections apply and then down in the Per Company section they will have to manually fill in the segments for the other companies that have different segment names.

+   You also specify the dimensions separately for each company in the **Per company** section of the page.
+If they differ it will fill in only the companies that the selections apply and then down in the Per Company section they will have to manually fill in the segments for the other companies that have different segment names.
+Per company** sectio

 1. Choose the modules to migrate.

    Use the **Modules** section to choose the specific modules you want to migrate data from to Business Central.
 By default, all modules are selected for migration.
 If you don't want to migrate data for a module, turn off its switch.
 For example, if you don't want to migrate data for payables, turn off the **Payables** switch.
 In this case, the **Open Purchase Orders** switch is automatically turned off because the open purchase orders module relies on vendors, which are part of the payables module.

    If you're migrating the General Ledger module, be sure to go the **Per Company** section and specify the **Oldest GL Year** field.
 The year and all future years are migrated to Business Central.
+If you don't set the **Oldest GL Year** field, all years are migrated.
 1. Choose whether to migrate master data only for modules.

    Use the **Master data only** section to specify those modules for which you only want to migrate master data.
 For example, if you only want to migration bank account information, turn on the **Bank** switch.
 Bank transactions aren't migrated in this case.